 var endpointInstance = await Endpoint.Start(endpointConfiguration) .ConfigureAwait(false); var message = new MyMessage(); await endpointInstance.Send(message) .ConfigureAwait(false);

 Command routing can be configured in code.
-The routing API root is attached to the transport configuration object because some routing APIs are transport-specific.
-The routes can be specified on assembly, namespace or specific type level.
+The routing API is attached to the transport configuration object because some routing APIs are transport-specific.
+The routes can be specified at assembly, namespace or specific type levels.

-Routing engine prevents ambiguous routes so if route information comes from more than one source (e.g. code API and configuration file) user has to make sure the type specifications do not overlap.
-Otherwise an exception will be thrown preventing an endpoint from starting up.
+The routing engine prevents ambiguous routes so if route information comes from more than one source (e.g. code API and configuration file) the user has to make sure the type specifications do not overlap.
+If they do overlap, an exception will be thrown preventing the endpoint from starting up.

 Subscribe message routing can be configured using code API